TheZoq2/dcs_on_linux/README.md

 [follow the installation instructions](https://github.com/rkusa/dcs-scratchpad) as normal.
 The scratchpad should appear in game, but when typing with it's '*window*' focused, nothing will appear.
 This is a font issue - by default, DCS-Scratchpad uses `CONSOLA.TTF`, a font not installed with Wine.
-Edit line 172 in `Scripts/Scratchpad/ScratchpadWindow.dlg` to an installed font of your choosing, such as `CALIBRI.TTF`.
+Either install it with Winetricks, or edit line 172 in `Scripts/Scratchpad/ScratchpadWindow.dlg` to an installed font of your choosing, such as `CALIBRI.TTF`.
 Text should now appear in the scratchpad window.

 ### Headtracking via Opentrack